-My name is Ann Gadson (All my kids call me Mrs. G) and I am a current Science Teacher in Broward County Public Schools.
+My name is Ann Jackson (All my kids call me Ms. J/ Momma J) and I am a currently Academic Support in Broward County Public Schools.
 I taught science for 8 years and love it to the core.
 I enjoy teaching and believe that every child deserves an opportunity to be successful with sufficient support.
-I graduated from Barry University with a Biology/Biochemistry specialization, but my heart is in Biology and Life Science.
-I currently teach Biology and because of my love for children I am honored to serve as FRESHMAN CLASS SPONSER in which I am so excited to be there for my new babies coming from middle to high school.
-Overall, I am a kinesthetic, auditory and visual learner that loves lab experimentation and innovative ways to break down the subject matter and to show the connections to everyday life.
+I graduated from Barry University with a degree in Biology/Biochemistry specialization, but my heart is in Biology and Life Science.
+I have taught Biology, Physical Science and environmental science and tutored Chemistry, Reading, Math and even History.
+Overall, I am a kinesthetic (hands on) , auditory (hearing) and visual (seeing) learner that loves lab experimentation and innovative ways to break down the subject matter and to show the connections to everyday life.
 I look forward to bringing science some well-deserved justice.
 Science is relative and FUN!!

 Undergraduate Degree: Barry University - Bachelors, Biology, General

 Elementary School Reading

 High School Chemistry

 High School English

 Middle School Science